-What Is a Commercial and Industrial (C&I) Loan?
+What Are Commercial and Industrial (C&I) Loans?

 What Are C&I Loans Used For?

-Acquisitions and mergers.
-Your business might want to join with a supplier to produce a new product or combine with a competitor in a joint venture.
+Acquisitions and mergers: Your business might want to join with a supplier to produce a new product or combine with a competitor in a joint venture.
 Funding these business ventures with C&I loans is a good way to grow your business.

-Commercial Real Estate (CRE) loans are for the purchase of business real estate; they are the equivalent of a mortgage loan for personal real estate.
+Commercial real estate (CRE) loans are for the purchase of business real estate; they are the equivalent of a mortgage loan for personal real estate.
 These loans are longer-term loans, using the real estate as collateral.

 Factoring is a way to get funding by using accounts receivable as collateral.
 The receivables are steeply discounted, but you can get the cash quickly.

 There are a few things you may or may not need to get a C&I loan.
 Your requirements will depend on your personal situation, but it's better to over-prepare for your application process.

 You will likely need collateral—assets you can contribute as security for the loan.
 Loans that are secured with assets are easier to get and have lower interest rates.
 Unsecured loans are difficult for startups to get.
 Lenders want collateral they can sell to recover at least some of the loan amount if the lender doesn't pay or goes bankrupt.
 The amount of collateral needed depends on the loan amount.